krawaller/krawaller.github.io/_source/files/posts/metalsmithtagplugin.md

 </div>
 ```

-For these individual pages we also created a Handlebars helper, to avoid having to put too much logic into the template file.
+For the actual post list we created a Handlebars helper, to avoid having to put too much logic into the template file.
 Here's how we consume it in the template:

 ```html
 {{#tagPosts tag}}